How to Prepare for AIBE 2026 in 30 Days (Smart Bare Act Strategy + Daily Plan)

 7-Day Smart Revision Plan for AIBE 2026

-If AIBE 2026 is very close, shift from heavy study to focused revision + Bare Act navigation practice.
-Keep it structured and disciplined.
+If AIBE 2026 is very close, your strategy must shift from heavy study to focused revision + Bare Act navigation practice.
+This 7-day plan is designed to maximize retention, improve section-finding speed, and boost exam confidence.

 Common Mistakes to Avoid in AIBE Preparation